|City/Town: • Newport|

 “The Voice of The White River Valley”

 Nestled in the center of the White River Valley stands a monument to Rock and Roll history and the development of modern media.
-A one story building built of a light tan brick, glass block windows, and a yard with grass taller than your ankles.
+A one-story building built of a light tan brick, glass block windows, and a yard with grass taller than your ankles.
 Large black letters pinned across the face of the building read, “KNBY KOKR”.
+This abandoned radio station has a lot of history and memories within it’s walls.

 The station was founded under the Newport Broadcasting Co., under the Sudbury Broadcasting Group.
 The station’s call sign stands for “(K) N)ewport (B)roadcasting Compan(Y)”.
 KOKR did have a meaning, but for a brief time.
 It stood for “(K) (OK) (R)adio”.